JaeheeKimLab/JaeheeKimLab.github.io/join/index.md

 *  For current graduate students at Cornell interested in the lab, please send me CV and a short description of research interest.

+### Undergraduate Students
+Highly motivated undergraduate students with strong mathematical or computational backgrounds interested in the lab should email an inquiry to [Jaehee](mailto:jaehee.kim@cornell.edu) with a transcript (unofficial is fine), CV, and a short description of research interest.